Free AI Image Generators in 2026: 9 Tools, No Signup Required

 Try it: ngini.com/en-us/ai-image-generator

-Best for: SDXL fans who want a hosted UI without paying for a GPU.
+Best for: Users who want a clean modern UI without paying or signing up.

 Craiyon

-Best for: Memes, drafts, or quick concept tests.
+Best for: Memes, novelty drafts, or quick concept tests where quality is secondary.

 How We Picked